waynesutton/merge-or-reject/README.md

 # Merge or Reject - Open Source Code Review Game

-Merge or Reject is an open source game where developers test their code review skills against AI-generated code snippets.
-Players must decide whether to merge or reject code based on their analysis, making it a fun way to improve code review abilities.
+Merge or Reject is an open source game powered by [Convex](https://convex.link/playmerge) where developers test their code review skills against OpenAI generated code snippets.
+Players must decide whether to merge or reject code based on their analysis.

 ## 🎮 Game Features